abbr/BillEase/Set Charge Permissions/README.md

 Set Charge Permissions
 ==========================

-*SetChargePermissions.exe* is a utility to
+*SetChargePermissions.exe* is a utility intended to be run manually to
 1. Reset the permission to the list and then break the permission inheritance of each charge item created in affected billing cycle.
 2. For each charge item in affected billing cycle, grant group *"&lt;prefix_of_group&gt;&lt;account&gt;"* read-only access.